JavaScript Drag and Drop example 4

 Tic-tac-toe is built with Drag and Drop library.
 Example shows how to move and dynamically enable / disable DIV objects.
 Detail description of library can be read on Drag and drop table content with JavaScript.
 Please try to move X and O objects.

 Drag and drop library handles dragging DIV elements and calculates dropping areas on HTML table.
-Additional work is to place logic to the myhandler_dropped function.
-Here is all JavaScript code used in this example.
+Additional work is to place logic inside event.dropped event handler.
+Here is complete JavaScript code used in this example.

 var board = [[0, 0, 0], [0, 0, 0], [0, 0, 0]], // board array